cuzmcfly/python-portfolio/README.md

-Trying to learn how to use / interact with APIs using a weather app API.
+Coursera module learning to use Git Hub

+R. Gourgeot